stuarthayhurst/endless-snow-plugin/README.md

   - Copy the plugin to your server

 ## Usage:
+  - Use `/deepsnow` to check deep snow status
-  - Use `/togglesnow on` to enable endless snow
+  - Use `/deepsnow on` to enable deep snow
-  - Use `/togglesnow off` to disable endless snow
+  - Use `/deepsnow off` to disable deep snow